Minibike: History

 As the market for minibikes developed, a variety of cottage and major industries offered models, including Arctic Cat, Rupp, Taco, Heath, Gilson, and Fox.
-Traditional motorcycle manufacturers also released models inspired by aspects of minibikes, most famously Honda with the Z50A, though this style was affectionately known as a Monkey Bike, a slang-term due to its street-legal demographic requiring a seminarian riding position.
-Sales peaked in the 1973, with 140,000 units between manufacturers.
-By 1976 the bubble had burst and less than ten manufactures continued to make minibikes.
+Traditional motorcycle manufacturers also released models inspired by aspects of minibikes, most famously Honda with the Z50A, though this style was nicknamed a Monkey Bike due to its monkey-like riding position.
+Sales peaked in 1973, with 140,000 units between manufacturers.
+By 1976 the bubble had burst and fewer than ten manufacturers continued to make minibikes.
 Popularity declined steadily, but leveled off in the early 1990s.
 Currently, machines can still be found at various retailers for less than $800.

+The wide availability of cheap, generic components manufactured in China has given rise to the popularity of home-assembled minibikes.
+These bikes typically have simple, boxy tube frames, small wheels, and are often built with some parts repurposed from Go-Karts, dirt bikes, or gas-powered tools.
+Bikes built this way can range from underpowered machines running on lawnmower motors up to extremely powerful ones capable of speeds up to 100 miles per hour.
+Despite not being road legal, recreational riding of these bikes, especially in large groups, has become popular in many cities in Southern California.